thipages/sqlite-csv/README.md

 ## Details
 - Load the csv file into sqlite
 - Define types (`text`, `real` or `integer`) at the schema level
-  - zero leading integers are considered as string
+  - zero leading integers are considered as `text`
   - dot is used for identifying  `real` data
 - Replace empty values by `null` values
 - Define or create if not specified a primary key